morskyjezek/si676-2024-activities/_posts/2024-10-07-lab-5-requests-newcontent.md

 The `loc.gov` website allows for responses to be requested in a data format, like JSON.
 Using the same three items as above, write a block of Python code using the `requests` library that will request and retrieve the JSON data about the items above, then save them in local JSON files.

+**Recall:** you can provide the parameter `fo` with the value of `json` to request the page "data" in JSON format.

 ### 3. Use a different parameter

-Assume that the LOC website that can receive search requests as a parameter has a base URL of `https://www.loc.gov/search`.
+Assume that the `https://www.loc.gov/search` address at the LOC can receive search requests by appending the parameter `q` to the URL.
-A search query can be automatically sent to this URL if you provide the variable `q` for "query".
+This is a way to send a search query automatically via the URL (think of the variable `q` for "query").
-Create a short block of Python script that queries the base URL.
+Create a short block of Python code that queries the base URL.
 Use the `input()` function so the code will ask the user for a unique query, save that query as a string that will be inserted into the URI request as a parameter, send the request using python requests, and return the results.
-The script should print out the results to the terminal.
+The script should print out the results to the terminal or in the Jupyter notebook.
 (In a production environment you would likely want to display such results in a browser or perhaps save them in a JSON file.)

 ## Part Two: Adding Content to Your CB Collection Site